To content

 Our motivation and goals

-Now that we have established the state of research in the field of didactics across all locations and thus also the basic associated concepts, our next goals are aimed at the concrete implementation of these methods, also and in particular in accordance with the OER (Open Educational Resources) concept.
+Now that we have established the state of research in the field of university didactics across all locations and thus also the basic associated concepts, our next goals are aimed at the concrete implementation of these methods, also and in particular in accordance with the OER (Open Educational Resources) concept.
 The long-term goal remains the definition of quality standards for competence-oriented teaching.

 Latest news